CODARcode/SwiftExamples/auen/Readme.md

 * To run Swift/T on the compute node, use `/lustre/beagle2/wozniak/Public/sfw/swift-t/py2Lr/stc/bin/swift-t -m cray ...`
  * This installation is hard-wired to use our reservation

+## Caveats

+* You must clone this on `/lustre` if you want to run on the compute nodes
+* If you get a Python stack dump, there is something wrong with your Python configuration.
+Email the output Wozniak.